muskanTaza/Dash.Readme-docs/docs/PAYMENTS/build-a-payment-integration-1/tazapay-hosted-options/payment-methods-on-tazapays-hosted-page.md

 ## Step 1: Set up your Tazapay account

-Before integrating Tazapay Checkout, ensure you have a Tazapay account.
-[Sign up](https://dashboard.tazapay.com/) if you haven't already.
+Before integrating Tazapay Checkout, ensure you have an approved Tazapay account with API keys available.

 ## Step 2: Create a Checkout Session